dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 # *Part Three - Store Submitted Contact Form Data in a Spreadsheet*

 Sending the form data directly to your email inbox is a *good* first step, but we can do better.
+Also, as noted above, Google has limits on how many emails you can send in a day, so storing the data into a spreadsheet is safer and less prone to data loss.

 ### 14. Add the `record_data` Function to your Google Apps Script